Hi everyone, here are the Local History Photos of the week!

 Bonus Photo: Postcard of Corning Opera House

-The Library of Congress has a free digital collection of images that you can download — including this photo of a postcard of the old Corning Opera House – which is neat!
+The New York Public has a free digital collection of images that you can download — including this photo of a postcard of the old Corning Opera House – which is neat!

 Have a great weekend!